Disagree with an IRS Tax Audit – Ask for Tax Audit Reconsideration – Affordable Former IRS Who Agents Know System.

 • A taxpayer might request an audit reconsideration also if you disagree with an audit assessment from an initial tax audit of his/her return.

-If the IRS prepared your Tax Return under 6020B:
+If the IRS Prepared Your Tax Return Under 6020B

-The taxpayer can disagree with a tax assessment created under the authority of IRC Section 6020(b), Substitute for Return (SFR) you can also request a tax audit reconsideration.
+The taxpayer can disagree with a tax assessment created under the authority of IRC Section 6020(b), Substitute for Return (SFR).
+You can also request a tax audit reconsideration.

 Similar Solutions